SwitchCaseKam/bank-cards/README.md

 ---

-Simple application to present Credit Cards UI Designs.<br>
+Simple application to present Credit Cards UI Designs (front and back sides).<br>
-Created with only html and css.<br>
+Used technology: HTML, CSS, JS<br>

-Cards contains example data, click on it redirect to bank website.
+Cards contains example data, click on card to flip it to reverse side.
 <br>